They can be screened for:

-- Sessile minimum inhibitory concentration assays (SMIC) to measure inhibition or dispersal of the biofilm following treatment.
+- Sessile minimum inhibitory concentration assays (SMIC), inhibition or dispersal of the biofilm following treatment.

 - Established and Validated Biofilm Inhibition or Disruption Assay for Wound Dressings.

-- High quality imaging of biofilms using scanning electron microscopy (SEM).
+- A range of supporting imaging options including imaging of biofilms using scanning electron microscopy (SEM).

-- The current standard testing methods of bactericidal and bacteriostatic actives use planktonic bacteria.
+The current standard testing methods of bactericidal and bacteriostatic actives uses planktonic bacteria.
 However, biofilms have been repeatedly shown to be significantly more resistant to anti-microbial compounds compared to their planktonic counterparts.
-As a result such testing may misjudge the concentrations of active required to combat a biofilm.
+As a result, such testing may misjudge the concentrations of active required to combat a biofilm.

 Bespoke biofilm models

-In addition to our standard testing Blutest has expertise in developing multi-species/ interkingdom biofilm models to suit a variety of real world applications.
-Please contact us to see how we can help design a model which is suited to your requirements.
+In addition to our standard testing Blutest has expertise in developing multi-species/ interkingdom biofilm models to suit a variety of real-world applications.